ThKrypt/QualCoder/3-Coding-Text,-Images,-Audio-Video.md

 Categories are used to organise codes.
 Categories are organised hierarchically in a tree structure.
 You can move codes into categories and move categories into larger categories.
 You can move categories and codes out of their current position.
 Codes and categories can be merged by dropping a code onto a code or a category onto a category.
 Categories and codes can be assigned memos.
 Right-click on a category or code to rename.
 Right click on a code to change the color.

+To reduce the number of codes shown in the code tree.
+In the coding windows (code text, code, a/v or code image), right-click on the code tree and select Show codes like from the menu.
+Then enter text in the text box.
+This will then only show codes that contain that text.
+Enter nothing into the text box and press OK to show all codes again.
+(This feature is for Version 2.2 up)

 # Coding Text

-text segments are coded, hovering the mouse over the coding shows the code name as a tooltip.
+Select Code text from the Coding menu.
+This is the central dialog for assigning codes to text.
+Once text segments are coded, hovering the mouse over the coding shows the code name as a tooltip.
 Clicking on the coded segment also shows the code name.
 Press the View File button to select a file to open for coding.
 Create a new code by right-clicking in the left hand window.

 Codes can  be assigned a colour by right-clicking on the code and selecting the change code colour option.
 Other options from the right-click menu include adding a memo to the code, deleting the code, renaming, adding a new code, and adding a new category.